Lean Portfolio Management

 Managing projects in a team is not an easy task especially if this team is large, has different operating environments, and strives to move to Agile at scale.
 No matter what Agile methodology you choose, the main idea is to make the team’s goals achievable.

-Lean portfolio management (LPM) shares similar goals with traditional project portfolio management (PPM), however, it has essential differences that can benefit in many ways.
+Lean portfolio management (LPM) shares similar goals with traditional project portfolio management (PPM); however, it has essential differences that can bring multiple benefits.

 LPM is about applying a Lean-Agile mindset and a set of practices that are based on Lean principles.